matuteiglesias/journal/content/Dev/2025-06-09_Enhanced_Docusaurus_Documentation_with_KaTeX_and_E.md

 ## 📅 2025-06-09 — Session: Enhanced Docusaurus Documentation with KaTeX and Error Handling

 **🕒 21:35–22:30**
-**🏷️ Labels**: Docusaurus, KaTeX, Markdown, Error Handling, Integration, Troubleshooting
+**🏷️ Labels**: Docusaurus, Katex, Markdown, Error Handling, Integration, Troubleshooting
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to improve [[documentation]] practices in [[Docusaurus]] by integrating KaTeX for math rendering and addressing common errors.
+The session aimed to improve documentation practices in [[Docusaurus]] by integrating KaTeX for math rendering and addressing common errors.

 ### Key Activities
 - Enhanced prompt design for better readability and engagement using Markdown and LaTeX.